 For Immediate Release

-CONCORD - Continuing her efforts to help students develop the skills and critical thinking needed for success in the innovation economy, Governor Maggie Hassan issued an Executive Order today creating the Governor’s Task Force on Science, Technology, Engineering and Math (STEM) Education.
+CONCORD – Building on her efforts to help students develop the skills and critical thinking needed for success in the innovation economy, Governor Maggie Hassan issued an Executive Order today re-establishing the Governor's Task Force on Science, Technology, Engineering and Math (STEM) Education.
+The re-established task force will work to assist the state with implementing the recommendations in the task force's report released in January.

-The Governor’s Task Force includes members with relevant experience in STEM education in kindergarten through 12th grade, the Community College System of New Hampshire, the University System of New Hampshire, and New Hampshire’s private colleges and universities, as well as representatives from New Hampshire’s innovative businesses and a parent of three children who attend New Hampshire public schools.
+The Governor's re-established task force includes many of the same members who represent relevant experience in STEM education in kindergarten through 12th grade, the Community College System of New Hampshire, the University System of New Hampshire, and New Hampshire's colleges and universities, as well as representatives from New Hampshire's innovative businesses.

 The New Hampshire Department of Education will provide administrative support to the task force and will soon be announcing the first meeting.